h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-automl/introduction-to-machine-learning-with-h2o-3-automl.md

 The second line of code has the parameters that we need in order to train our model.
 For now, we will just pass x, y, and the training frame.
 Please note that the parameter `x` is optional because if you use all the columns in your dataset, you do not need to declare this parameter.
 The `leaderboard frame` can be used to score and rank models on the leaderboard, but we will use the validation scores to do so because we will check the performance of our models with the test set.

-Below is a list of optional parameters that the user could be set for H2O’s AutoML:
+Below is a list of optional parameters that the user could set for H2O’s AutoML:

 - validation_frame
 - leaderboard_frame